anirudt/sherlock/README.md

 #What?
 A tool to locate your Unix PC on the same network by using your credentials.
+There are essentially 2 modes of operation, either using nmap on Linux machines for searching, or using it on a Windows machine which may not have nmap.

 ##Package Dependencies
 - [paramiko](http://docs.paramiko.org/)